Fijishi-Enterprises/BenthicIMG-Analyser/docs/web_server.rst

 From here on out:

 - Remember that you need both nginx and gunicorn up and running for the website to work.
-- To update the Django code, kill the gunicorn master process, then update the code, then start gunicorn again. `Scripts <scripts>`__ can help make the process easier.
+- To update the Django code, kill the gunicorn master process, then update the code, then start gunicorn again. :ref:`Scripts <scripts>` can help make the process easier.
 - Remember that gunicorn must be run in the virtualenv, and also run from the correct directory (``coralnet/project``) so that ``config.wsgi`` can be found.